Rodhiya/rodhiya.github.io/index.md

 ## About me
 ---
-I am a Doctoral candidate under the supervision of <a href="https://engineering.nyu.edu/faculty/katepalli-sreenivasan" rel="external nofollow noopener" target="_blank">Prof. K. R. Sreenivasan</a> at Mechanical and Aerospace Engineering, Tandon School of Engineering, New York University.
-I completed my M Tech (Research) in Computational Science from Dept. of Computational and Data Sciences, IISc Bangalore, India.
+I am a Doctoral Candidate in the Department of Mechanical and Aerospace Engineering at New York University’s Tandon School of Engineering, working under the supervision of <a href="https://engineering.nyu.edu/faculty/katepalli-sreenivasan" rel="external nofollow noopener" target="_blank">Prof. K. R. Sreenivasan</a> Previously, I earned my M.Tech (Research) in Computational Science from the Department of Computational and Data Sciences at the Indian Institute of Science (IISc), Bangalore.

-<p>I am studying the governing laws of turbulent kinetic energy and length scales for the Decaying Turbulence.
-We are performing a massively parallel Direct Numerical Simulation of a three-dimensional periodic box.
-We are in the direction of simulating Decaying turbulence at the highest possible Reynolds number for a considerable flow time duration to analyze a complete picture of the phenomenon.</p>
+<p>My research investigates the governing laws of turbulent kinetic energy and length scales in decaying turbulence.
+Using massively parallel Direct Numerical Simulations (DNS) of three-dimensional periodic boxes, I am working toward simulating decaying turbulence at the highest possible Reynolds numbers over extended durations.
+My goal is to provide a definitive, high-fidelity picture of the long-time evolution of turbulent flows.</p>

-<p>Apart from research, I am very much interested in sports.
-I like to play Football, Badminton and Cricket in particular, but I enjoy exploring any sports.
-I also like adventure activities such as trekking and camping.</p>
+<p>Beyond the lab, I am a sports enthusiast with a particular love for Football, Badminton, and Cricket.
+I also enjoy the outdoors through trekking and camping.</p>

 Interests:
-- Fluid Mechanics
-- Combustion
-- Turbulence
-- Scientific Computing
+- **Fluid Mechanics**: Fundamental turbulence and high-Reynolds-number flows.
+- **Scientific Computing**: Massively parallel DNS and HPC optimization.
+- **Combustion**: Flame structure and alternative fuel transitions.
+- **Data Analysis**: Interpreting complex physical phenomena through simulation.

 <br>
 ## Current Projects

 ### The Asymptotic State of Decaying Turbulence
-The long-time evolution of decaying homogeneous turbulence is a fundamental problem that awaits a full understanding.
-We investigate this problem using a comprehensive suite of Direct Numerical Simulations.
-The energy spectrum is initialized with the Birkhoff-Saffman (BS) form (with $E(k)\sim k^2$ for small $k$) in one case, and the Loitsianskii-Kolmogorov-Batchelor (LKB) form (with $E(k)\sim k^4$ for small $k$) in another.
-Simulations are performed for unprecedented durations, of the order of 200,000 initial eddy-turnover times.
-For both BS and LKB, the turbulent kinetic energy $E_n$ shows, after an initial transient, unambiguous power-law decay, $E_n\sim t^{-n}$, with nearly constant decay exponents $n$, whose values are consistent with past theoretical results.
-The findings are compared with predictions from the recent theory for decaying turbulence developed by Migdal.
+The long-time evolution of decaying homogeneous turbulence remains a fundamental challenge in fluid dynamics.
+My current work utilizes a comprehensive suite of DNS to investigate this problem.
+We initialize the energy spectrum using both the Birkhoff-Saffman (BS) form (with $E(k)\sim k^2$ for small $k$) and the Loitsianskii-Kolmogorov-Batchelor (LKB) form (with $E(k)\sim k^4$ for small $k$).

+By extending simulations to unprecedented durations—on the order of 200,000 initial eddy-turnover times—we have observed an unambiguous power-law decay ($E_n\sim t^{-n}$) for both cases.
+These findings provide critical empirical benchmarks for the recent theory of decaying turbulence developed by Migdal.

 ## Publications
+**Rodhiya, A.**, Bhattacharya, S., & Verma, M. K. (2025).
+[Relative accuracy of turbulence simulations using pseudo-spectral and finite difference solvers](https://arxiv.org/abs/2508.10808), Sādhanā (in press)

+**Rodhiya, A.**, Gruber, A., Bothien, M. R., Chen, J. H., & Aditya, K. (2024).
+[Spontaneous ignition and flame propagation in hydrogen/methane wrinkled laminar flames at reheat conditions: Effect of pressure and hydrogen fraction](https://www.sciencedirect.com/science/article/abs/pii/S0010218024004048), Combustion and Flame, 269, 113695.

+Jonnalagadda, A., Kulkarni, S.,** Rodhiya, A.**, Kolla, H., & Aditya, K. (2023).
+[A co-kurtosis based dimensionality reduction method for combustion datasets](https://www.sciencedirect.com/science/article/abs/pii/S0010218023000202), Combustion and Flame, 250, 112635.

-Rodhiya, A., Aditya, K., Gruber, A., & Chen, J. H. (2021).
+**Rodhiya, A.**, Aditya, K., Gruber, A., & Chen, J. H. (2021).
 [Simulations of flame structure in a reheat burner: pressure scaling](https://arc.aiaa.org/doi/abs/10.2514/6.2021-3448).
 In AIAA Propulsion and Energy 2021 Forum (p.
 3448).

 ## Selected Talks
 ### 78th Annual Meeting of the Division of Fluid Dynamics, Nov 2025
-[Rodhiya, A., Sajeev, S., Donzis, D. A., Keyes, D. E., & Sreenivasan, K. R. (2025)](https://archive.aps.org/dfd/2025/k27/12/).
+[**Rodhiya, A.**, Sajeev, S., Donzis, D. A., Keyes, D. E., & Sreenivasan, K. R. (2025)](https://archive.aps.org/dfd/2025/k27/12/).
 The Asymptotic State of Decaying Turbulence.
 Bulletin of the American Physical Society, 66.

 ### 74th Annual Meeting of the Division of Fluid Dynamics, Nov 2021
-[Rodhiya, A., Gruber, A., Chen, J.,& Aditya, K. (2021)](https://meetings.aps.org/Meeting/DFD21/Session/M09.10).
+[**Rodhiya, A.**, Gruber, A., Chen, J.,& Aditya, K. (2021)](https://meetings.aps.org/Meeting/DFD21/Session/M09.10).
 Effect of fuel-blend ratio in methane-hydrogen reheat flames.
 Bulletin of the American Physical Society, 66.

 ### 73th Annual Meeting of the Division of Fluid Dynamics, Nov 2020
-[Rodhiya, A., Aditya, K., Gruber, A., & Chen, J. (2020).](https://ui.adsabs.harvard.edu/abs/2020APS..DFDP03004R/abstract).
+[**Rodhiya, A.**, Aditya, K., Gruber, A., & Chen, J. (2020).](https://ui.adsabs.harvard.edu/abs/2020APS..DFDP03004R/abstract).
 Effect of fuel-blend ratio in methane-hydrogen reheat flames.
 Bulletin of the American Physical Society, 66.

 ## Past Projects
 ### Relative accuracy  of turbulence simulations using pseudo-spectral and finite difference solvers
-For a single timestep, a spectral solver is known to be more accurate than its finite-difference counterpart.
-However, as we discovered that turbulence simulations using the two methods have nearly the same accuracy. we simulate forced hydrodynamic turbulence on a uniform 256$^3$ grid for Reynolds numbers 965, 1231, 1515, and 1994.
-We demonstrate that the two methods yield nearly identical evolutions for the total energy and flow profiles.
-In addition, the steady-state energy spectrum, energy flux, and probability distribution functions are very similar.
-We argue that within a turbulence attractor, the numerical errors are likely to get cancelled (rather than get added up), which leads to similar results for the finite-difference and spectral methods.
+While spectral solvers are theoretically more accurate for a single timestep, our research demonstrated that both methods yield nearly identical results for long-term turbulence simulations.
+By simulating forced hydrodynamic turbulence on a $256^3$ grid across a range of Reynolds numbers ($965$ to $1994$), we showed that the total energy, flow profiles, and energy flux remained consistent.
+We propose that within a turbulence attractor, numerical errors tend to cancel out rather than accumulate, leading to converged results across different numerical schemes.

 ### Effect of fuel-blend ratio in methane-hydrogen reheat flames
-It is hard to use pure hydrogen fuel in current state of the art gas turbine without any compromises.
-Through this work, we are trying to understand how combustion characterstics transitions with different blending ratios of CH4-H2-air with the help of 2D simulations of reheat burner at 5 bar.
-Three fuel blends comprised of CH4 and H2 at a ratio 0.5:0.5, 0.3:0.7 and 0:1 by volume are considered.
-Abstract of this work has been submitted to 74th Annual Meeting of the APS Division of Fluid Dynamics.
+To facilitate the transition to carbon-neutral fuels in gas turbines, We investigated the combustion characteristics of various $CH_4-H_2$ blends.
+Using 2D simulations of a reheat burner at 5 bar, I analyzed three fuel-blend ratios ($0.5:0.5$, $0.3:0.7$, and pure $H_2$ by volume) to understand how hydrogen concentration shifts flame structure and stability.

 ### Pressure scaling of reheat flame structure
-In this work, we are doing direct numerical simulations at different pressure levels (1, 5 and 10 bar) to understand pressure scaling of reheat flame structure.
-And also quantify the distribution of fractional fuel consumption rate on different modes of combustion using chemical explosive mode analysis (CEMA).
-I have presented this work in the conference American Physical Society- Division of Fluid Dynamics (APS-DFD).

-### Thermal Energy storage Battery using Phase Change Material
-Battery storage of thermal energy was designed using phase change material.
-Simulations were performed on STAR CCM+ to compare different heat exchangers and final designed was analyzed using self developed experiment setup.
+This project utilized DNS to explore the effects of pressure (1, 5, and 10 bar) on reheat flame structures.
+I employed Chemical Explosive Mode Analysis (CEMA) to quantify the distribution of fuel consumption rates across different combustion modes, providing insights into how high-pressure environments alter chemical heat release.

+### Engineering Design & Prototyping
+- **Thermal Energy Storage**: Designed a PCM-based battery storage system.
+I utilized STAR CCM+ to optimize heat exchanger geometry and validated the design using a custom experimental setup.
-### Designing of vapor chamber and heat sink for air cooling of laser
+- **Laser Cooling Systems**: Developed a high-efficiency vapor chamber and pin-fin heat sink for air-cooling lasers, optimizing for strict dimensional and heat flux constraints.
-Vapor chamber with given dimension constraints and heat flux was designed with the thorough literature review.
-Along with this, Heat sink was designed with pin fin.
-Other configuration with rectangular fin was also considered but it was not efficient as per the requirement.

-### Gym Powered RO purifier
-Reverse osmosis water purified was developed which was powered from a gym equipment (cycle for this project).
-Most of the parts were used from existing RO purifier exploiting interchangeability.
+- **Sustainable Engineering**: Developed a gym-powered Reverse Osmosis (RO) purifier that utilizes mechanical energy from exercise equipment to drive the filtration process.